Cumulocity-IoT/cumulocity-device-at-risk-widget/README.md

  ## Features
- - Display Assets/Devices: Displays Assets/Devices for give group in
+ - Displays Assets/Devices for given group in grid mode.
-   grid mode.
  - When you click on the Id it will navigate to that particular dashboard.
  - Pagination: Configurable Paginations and option to set default page size.

 ## Installation